Skip to main content Skip to secondary navigation

 Research Contribution

-Validate the generality of the UI and the product metrics with case studies from multiple perspectives of technology companies, builders, designers, robot manufacturers, and construction innovators.
+Validate the generality of the Design for Robotic Construction approach by employing case studies from various perspectives, including builders, designers, robot manufacturers, and construction innovators.

 Icon Problem